TOMToolkit/tom_base/docs/deployment/encryption.rst

 ------

-TOM Toolkit encrypts sensitive user data (API keys, observatory credentials, anything declared with :class:`EncryptedProperty`) using a single Fernet cipher derived from Django's ``settings.SECRET_KEY``.
+TOM Toolkit encrypts sensitive user data (API keys, observatory credentials, anything declared with :class:`EncryptedModelField`) using a single Fernet cipher derived from Django's ``settings.SECRET_KEY``.
 That means when an encrypted field is written to or read from the database, a cipher is created.
 The cipher can encrypt unencrypted plaintext (in) and decrypt